 Breeze opened its doors in 2019 with backing from Assurity, a financially strong insurance provider.
 It offers various disability options and riders on its long term disability plans, but doesn’t sell short-term disability.

 - Various free policy add-ons

 - Not currently available in New York State

 - Breeze doesn’t answer questions until after you apply

-One of the oldest and most reputable insurance companies in the nation, MassMutual offers strong short- and long-term disability policies.
-It’s rates are particularly competitive for white collar professional jobs and offers simplified underwriting to streamline the application process.
+One of the oldest and most established insurance companies in the nation, MassMutual sells strong short- and long-term disability policies.
+Its rates are particularly competitive for white collar professional jobs, and it offers simplified underwriting to streamline the application process.